PAIN-initiative/nextflow-scRNAseq/README.md

 BiocManager::install("rhdf5")

 ```
 To download dependencies that were developed internally by BWH Bioinformatics and Genomics Hub
+Note: It is much easier to pull the docker image.

 ```
 Sys.setenv(GITHUB_PAT = "[your_PAT_here]")